PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 Yes, it's just that easy to have a window appear on the screen using Python.
 With PySimpleGUI, making a custom window appear isn't much more difficult.
 The goal is to get you running on your GUI within ***minutes***, not hours nor days.

-***WARNING*** Do NOT use PySimpleGUI with Python 3.7.4.  tkiter is having issues with that release.
+***WARNING*** Do NOT use PySimpleGUI with Python 3.7.4.  tkinter is having issues with that release.
 Things like Table colors stopped working entirely.

 ### Python 3.7